 Design Bearing Ratio for Specified Dry Density

 The dry density of each specimen (10, 30 & 56 blows) shall be calculated.
 Then a graph shall be drawn with dry density vs. corresponding CBR values of each specimen. (see the figure).
-The curve shall be used to determine the CBR value for specified dry density.
+The curve shall be used to determine the CBR value for the specified dry density.

 CBR test pdf